 Sometimes I need to make a thing just to understand.
 An idea isn’t real until I feel its shape in my hand.

-When I went off to college I was mediocre in many things.
-The best thing you can give a kid is to see it when they are good at something and then, enough space to let them see the results.
+When I went off to college, I was mediocre in many things.
+The best thing you can give a kid is to notice when they are good at something and then, offer enough space to let them see the results.

 Mostly I made swimmers in clay.
 It was a fine metaphor for how far I was in over my head.
 Waves of experience just kept pounding me.
 I could just grab a mouthful of air before the next one knocked me down.

 Here’s what was going on for me in New York City in the early 80s.
 It was dangerous and ugly.
 I was in the 3000th subway fire of 1981 and it was only March.
-I lost my apartment sophomore year and spent 6 months living on couches- and in libraries or Chock full O’Nuts.
-I got an apartment on Christopher Street and within the year all but 3 of my neighbors had died.
-New people came and they died too.
+I lost my apartment sophomore year and spent six months living on couches—and in libraries or Chock Full O’Nuts.
+I got an apartment on Christopher Street and within the year, all but three of my neighbors had died.
+New people came, and they died too.
 I could hear them through the walls.
 Add to that all the normal (and some extraordinary) challenges of learning to live in the world at 20.

 I worked in clay but also plaster built on steel armatures.
-I was dragging 8’ rebar on the 6 train from Canal Street to 58th when I realized it wasn’t working.
+I was dragging 8-foot rebar on the 6 train from Canal Street to 58th when I realized it wasn’t working.
 It was too costly.
-The ratio of hours in the studio to hours waiting tables or shuttling from terrifying basement work space to terrifying 3am trips home was unsustainable.
-Plus I didn’t have the nerve- though given permission I couldn’t comfortably use the NYU studios because I was not a student.
+The ratio of hours in the studio to hours waiting tables or shuttling from terrifying basement work space to terrifying 3:00 am trips home was unsustainable.
+Plus I didn’t have the nerve; though given permission, I couldn’t comfortably use the NYU studios because I was not a student.
 I remember taking the subway with one of Richard Serra’s welders.
 This giant guy just stepped over the turnstile as I dropped a token in the slot.
 “What, you pay?” he asked.
 I do.